LandonGetz/blog/index.md

   gtag('config', 'UA-118011177-2');
 </script>

 Looking for a place to hear the stories of a queer scientist, baker, gardener, biotechnologist, and advocate?
-Well you are in the right place.
+You are in the right place.

-I am currently a Ph.D.
+I am a Ph.D.
 Candidate at Dalhousie University (Halifax, NS, Canada), and am studying <i>Vibrio</i> spp. environmental survival and host-pathogen interactions.
-I work as a lecturer for Dalhousie's Chemistry department, am the external coordinator for the Dalhousie Urban Garden Society, work with Dalhousie's <b>i</b>nternational <b>G</b>enetically <b>E</b>ngineered <b>M</b>achine (iGEM) team, actively advocate for LGBTQ+ rights, and am an occasional bread baker.
+I work as a lecturer for Dalhousie's Chemistry department, am the external coordinator for the Dalhousie Urban Garden Society, work with Dalhousie's <b>i</b>nternational <b>G</b>enetically <b>E</b>ngineered <b>M</b>achine (iGEM) team, actively advocate for LGBTQ+ rights, and am a casual bread baker.

 ## Contact

-If you are looking to get ahold of me (or any of the organizations I work with), you can find there information here:

 Me:
 	- <a href="mailto:landon.getz@dal.ca">Email</a>